imbo/behat-api-extension/docs/guide/setup-request.rst

         | bar  | foo   |
         | bar  | bar   |

 The first row in the table must contain two values: ``name`` and ``value``.
 The rows that follows are the fields / values you want to send.
-This step sets the HTTP method to ``POST`` and the ``Content-Type`` request header to ``application/x-www-form-urlencoded``, unless the step is combined with :ref:`given-i-attach-path-to-the-request-as-partname`, in which case the ``Content-Type`` request header will be set to ``multipart/form-data`` and all the specified fields will be sent as parts in the multipart request.
+This step sets the HTTP method to ``POST`` by default and the ``Content-Type`` request header to ``application/x-www-form-urlencoded``, unless the step is combined with :ref:`given-i-attach-path-to-the-request-as-partname`, in which case the ``Content-Type`` request header will be set to ``multipart/form-data`` and all the specified fields will be sent as parts in the multipart request.

 This step can not be used when sending requests with a request body.
 Doing so results in an ``InvalidArgumentException`` exception.

+To use a different HTTP method, simply specify the wanted method in the :ref:`when-i-request-path-using-http-method` step.

 Given the request body is: ``<PyStringNode>``
 ---------------------------------------------